 Table of Contents

-In particular, the best areas to stay in Warsaw include:
+The best areas to stay in Warsaw include:

 - Srodmiescie: Home to Warsaw’s main transport hubs and many of its most compelling attractions, the city centre area is the best choice for travellers visiting Warsaw on a time-crunch and looking to dip into its cultural side.